LongForm: Effective Instruction Tuning with Reverse Instructions: The Dataset

-We add ``X:'' at the end of the template as a prompt to generate plausible instructions.
+X: \end{mdframed} We add ``X:'' at the end of the template as a prompt to generate plausible instructions.
 See \S\ref{sec:llm_query_appendix} for details of LLM parameters and templates.

 Finally, we incorporate length information into the generated instruction using a predefined set of templates to signal the desired length of the output and provide additional control to the model.
 As the length of our corpus examples varies (291$\pm$272 words), we provide templates such as ``Respond in D sentences'' or ``Respond in D words''.
-We also include more ambiguous templates such as ``Respond briefly'' for outputs of less than 3 sentences, and ``Respond in detail'' for outputs of more than 10 sentences.
+We also include less precise templates such as ``Respond briefly'' (resp.\ ``Respond in detail'') for outputs of less than 3 (resp.\ more than 10) sentences.
 We append or prepend these templates to the original instructions for a 30\% subset of our dataset.
-This allows us to additionally control \ModelName models in terms of length.
+This lets us control \ModelName models in terms of length.